-Save current setun as Setup to: 🗸 Dave current betup ab
+Save current setup as Setup to: 🗸

 The Setup button will open up the 'save' setup area.
 You can save all your defined options by name and load them later.
 This way you can simply 'return' to a complete setup without going through all dialogs.